 Finding the best portrait or headshot photographer near you is not easy these days with photography skills varying greatly and advertising dollars influencing top search results.
 Recently I searched online for the best portrait and headshot photographers near me – at least according to the Internet and those paying Google to appear at the top as an ad – in order to find who my competition was, who was rating “best” photographers (along with criteria used), and what I might do to increase marketshare.
 I searched for a list of photographers and clicked links leading to a couple well known sites.
 I did this in several geographic areas.
 Since portrait specialties vary, I thought I might be able to identify gaps in my imagery or offerings.
 Did I display enough of a contemporary look in my portfolio?
 Did I need to show more ¾ length portraits?
 Did I need more headshots vs. portraits?
 Did I need more images with different color backgrounds?
 Did I need to add environmental portraits, and so on.

 My initial assumption was that searching for a list of “best” by zip code would lead to a display of excellent images.
 Unfortunately, for the most part it did not.
-While I did learn a few things about what types of images I wanted to include going forward, overall what I found bothered me for several reasons.
-In fact, I found “best photographer in …. zipcode” results passively misleading and in one case actively deceptive.
-Overall based on the portfolios I saw, my search most commonly revealed poor to average photographic quality.
-But then again, I was looking for specific things.
-With this impetus, I thought it might be helpful to write a blog post on what to look for when checking out portfolios for those in the market for headshots and portraits.
+While I did learn a few things about what types of images I wanted to include, overall what I found bothered me for several reasons.
+So I thought it might be helpful to write a blog post on what to look for when checking out portfolios.

 Criteria to Use When Searching for a Best Portrait or Headshot Photographer